sifaserdarozen/CodeTrain/readme.md

 ### License
 Please check individual licanse information of used 3rd parties.

+Personal solutions to some questions.
+Only for reference, no claim of correctness at all.
+For official information and answers please refer to corresponding sites given below;

-Questions / challenges at directories belongs to;
+Questions / challenges belongs to;
 * ./codility belongs to www.codility.com
 * ./hackerrank belongs to www.hackerrank.com
+* ./cci belogs to www.crackingthecodinginterview.com

 All remaining part is MIT.